lukasroegner/homebridge-nello/README.md

 npm install homebridge-nello -g
 ```

 There are multiple ways to get notifications if someone rings at your door:

-### Raspberry Pi Camera Module V2.1
+### You don't want to use a camera or don't have one
-If you use a RaspberryPi for HomeBridge and have a connected Camera Module, you can use this camera as a doorbell for notifictions.
-Just take a look at the special config below the FFMPEG config.
-You need to install ffmpeg if you want to see a picture in the Home app.
-Just take a look at last paragraph of the installation part.
+It's also possible to use a motion sensor instead of a camera accessory.
+Just set "motionSensor" to true and your're done.

 ### You have a doorbell with srtp support
 If this is the case just take a look at the first configuration and add the stream and snapshot url and you're ready to go.
 You need to install ffmpeg if you want to see a picture in the Home app.
 Just take a look at last paragraph of the installation part.

-### You don't want to use a camera or don't have one
+### Raspberry Pi Camera Module V2.1
-It's also possible to use a motion sensor instead of a camera accessory.
-Just set "motionSensor" to true and your're done.
+If you're using a Raspberry Pi for HomeBridge and have a connected Camera Module, you can use this camera as a doorbell for notifictions.
+Just take a look at the special config below the FFMPEG config.
+You need to install ffmpeg if you want to see a picture in the Home app.
+Just take a look at last paragraph of the installation part.

 ### Optional: Installation of FFMPEG